Code-Institute-Submissions/CrankyCat-Loves-Coding-CN-Embroidery_DecResub/README.md

 - CNEbroidery
 [Details of Ebroidery described on Wiki](https://en.wikipedia.org/wiki/Chinese_embroidery)

-The name CNEbroidery is a combanation of 'CN' and 'Ebroidery', Chinese Ebroidery has been popular in China for thousands of years，most of the Chinese embroideries are made of silk.
+The name CNEmbroidery is a combination of 'CN' and 'Embroidery', Chinese Embroidery has been popular in China for thousands of years，most of the Chinese embroideries are made of silk.
 It is commonly made by hand, especially for very sophisticated design.
 It's considered as one of best gifts or collections.
-This website is built to introduct Chinese Ebroidery and sell high quality Chinese Ebroidery.
+This website is built to introduce Chinese Embroidery and sell high quality Chinese Embroidery.

 [Back to the top](#overview)